INFO-526-FA24/project-2-insight-decoders/README.md

 ## Goals
 - Explore trends in the gaming industry through data visualization.
-- Utilize an R package or technique not taught in class to enhance visual storytelling.
+- Incorporate an R package or technique beyond the course curriculum to elevate visual storytelling.
 - Answer the following research questions:
   1. How have gaming trends evolved over time?
   2. What is the relationship between platform popularity and user ratings?